-Birds are important to humans not just because of their beauty and cultural significance, but also because they control insect populations, help disperse seeds, and are a major source of income from tourism!
+Birds are important to humans not just because of their beauty and cultural significance, but also because they control insect populations and help disperse seeds.
 One might assume that wind turbines and power lines are some of the biggest threats to birds’ safety, but studies show this is far from the truth.

 Each year in the United States, power lines kill between 100 – 200 million birds, while wind turbines kill between 10,000 – 40,000.
 Surprisingly, bird collisions with buildings cause many more deaths!
 These impacts, usually with windows, kill between 100 million and one billion birds annually.
 A home might cause the death of only one bird in a given year, but considering all the homes and other buildings across the U.S., bird mortality adds up!
 One of the only things that can kill more birds than building collisions is household or stray cats, leading to approximately three billion bird fatalities per year.
 Collision deaths are easily preventable by following a few bird-friendly design guidelines.

 Windows and other glass components are the building features most dangerous to birds, which have poor depth perception and can’t notice architectural context clues that humans use to avoid such collisions.
 Depending on the location, lighting, and time of day, glass can appear highly reflective or completely transparent, both qualities that can be dangerous to birds.
 Reflections on glass can make a building or window appear similar to nearby vegetation or the rest of the sky, causing birds think there is a safe place to fly.
 When glass looks transparent, birds may want to fly to whatever is behind it, particularly if there is indoor foliage.
 In addition, glass often appears transparent when it is used for railings, skywalks, or on both sides of the corner of a building.
 The lower levels of a building (the first 40 feet) and levels next to a green roof are places where bird-friendly design is most critical.